kk-spartans/scholars-cup/05 - If At First You Fall, Try, Try Again/06 - Why vintage tech sometimes beats modern gear/06 - Why vintage tech sometimes beats modern gear.md

 from "05 - If At First You Fall, Try, Try Again/06 - Why vintage tech sometimes beats modern gear" where file.name != "06 - Why vintage tech sometimes beats modern gear"
 ```

+Some (like disposable cameras, vinyl, and film) are just because of nostalgia.
+But others, they aren’t ‘(technically) worse’ — they’re better.

+Pagers, shortwa